Tabal out to assume new role

 The PSC stands to pay for the athletes’ accommodation two days before and one day after the SEA Games, Asian Games and other major international tournaments.

-But in Tabal’s case, the federation agreed to shoulder her accommodation for the rest of the week so that she could spend some quality time with foreign-based and Manila-based teammates.
+But in Tabal’s case, the federation agreed to shoulder her accommodation for the rest of the week so that she can spend some quality time with foreign-based and Manila-based teammates.

 “It’s good that she agreed to stay here.
 At least she can get to cheer her teammates and spend some quality time with them,” said Juico, who is looking to surpass their five gold-medal production two years ago in Singapore.

-Tabal, the four-time MILO Marathon champion, had a rocky relationship with Patafa.
+Tabal, the four-time National Marathon champion, had a rocky relationship with Patafa.

 She quit the federation shortly after winning the silver medal in the Singapore SEA Games in 2015 so she can move her training back to Cebu.

-She sought reinstatement in 2016 after qualifying in the Rio de Janeiro Olympics, but opted to quit again after having some disagreements with top federation officials over her training program.
+She sought reinstatement last year after qualifying in the Rio de Janeiro Olympics, but opted to quit again after having some disagreements with top federation officials over her training program.

 Finally, she’s back.